valeryjaspers/design-workshop/connect-2022/1-bootstrap.md

 Done with this exercise?
 [Continue to the Developer Tools exercise](2-developer-tools.md)

-Or if these exercises were too easy for you, feel free to try out the optional exercises below first!
+Or if these exercises were too easy for you or you would like to learn more about this specific subject, feel free to try out the optional exercises below first!